 How To Add Moisture To Your Locs

-However, the structure of natural hair and locs makes it difficult for the sebum to travel down the hair shaft to effectively coat the hair, therefore retaining moisture becomes a challenge, which then makes it prone to brittleness and breakage, oftentimes resulting in dry locs.
+However, the structure of natural hair and locs makes it difficult for the sebum to travel down the hair shaft to effectively coat the hair, therefore retaining moisture becomes a challenge, which then makes it prone to brittleness and breakage oftentimes resulting in dry locs.

-Somehow, the sebum gets lost in the midst of all those coils and curls and never quite does the job it was created to do.
+Along the way, the sebum gets lost in the midst of all those coils and curls and never quite does the job it was created to do.
 There are several effective ways to combat this and keep your locs moisturized.

 Baby locs (just like babies) need extra special, gentle handling to avoid unraveling that can occur as the hair is trained to go through the “locking” process.
 Because of this important stage in development, be careful not to over saturate with too much conditioner, and be careful not to over manipulate your locs.

 Applying oil to your locs will help them to maintain a natural sheen, but oil alone does not add the necessary moisture.
 Consider when you’re thirsty, it’s water that your body is craving, not oil to coat your throat.

 While water alone is a premium way to moisturize your locs, a mixture of oil and water, or a lightweight, water-based leave-in conditioner, also makes an effective combination.